 - How to Choose Aviation SMS Software - Educating SMS Professionals

 Viewable End Goal of Data Mining

-The ultimate use of data mining is to create fantastic, visually appealing aviation SMS tools that facilitate fact-based decision making, like:
+The ultimate use of data mining is to create fantastically, visually appealing aviation SMS tools that facilitate fact-based decision-making, like:

 - Trending charts